Our Timeline For Stress-Free Planning

 Schedule appointments to shop for your wedding attire.
 Wedding dresses can take months to arrive and will likely need alterations.
 Play it safe and order your dress and accessories with time to spare.

-Now is the time to send save-the-dates!
+Now is also the time to send save-the-dates!
 You may decide to use engagement photos for these – if so, be sure to book your photographer early and inquire if you can add-on an engagement session.
-This can also serve as a great way to get comfortable with your photographer and posing with your partner ahead of the wedding.
+This is also a great way to get comfortable with your photographer and posing with your partner ahead of the wedding.

 8-6 Months Out: Pick Your Wedding Party